Charles Bachman

 Charles William Bachman III (December 11, 1924 - July 13, 2017) was an American computer scientist, who spent his entire career as an industrial researcher, developer, and manager rather than in academia.
 He was particularly known for his work in the early development of database management systems.

 His techniques of layered architecture include his namesake Bachman diagrams.
+He won the 1973 ACM Turing Award.

 Biography

 Charles Bachman was born in Manhattan, Kansas, in 1924, where his father, Charles Bachman Jr., was the head football coach at Kansas State College.
-He attended high school in East Lansing, Michigan, where his father served as head football coach at Michigan State College from 1933–1946.
+He attended high school in East Lansing, Michigan, where his father served as head football coach at Michigan State College from 1933 to 1946.

 In World War II he joined the United States Army and spent March 1944 through February 1946 in the South West Pacific Theater serving in the Anti-Aircraft Artillery Corps in New Guinea, Australia, and the Philippine Islands.
 There he was first exposed to and used fire control computers for aiming 90 mm guns.

 After his discharge in 1946 he attended Michigan State College and graduated in 1948 with a bachelor's degree in mechanical engineering, where he was a member of Tau Beta Pi.
 In mid-1949, he married Connie Hadley.

 He then attended the University of Pennsylvania.
 In 1950, he graduated with a master's degree in mechanical engineering, and had also completed three-quarters of the requirements for an MBA from the university's Wharton School.

 Bachman died on July 13, 2017, at his home in Lexington, Massachusetts, of Parkinson's disease at the age of 92.